mikecann/mikecann.co.uk/public/posts/the-static-blog/post.md

 <!-- more -->

-For many years https://mikecann.co.uk has been a Wordpress blog.
+For many years https://mikecann.blog has been a Wordpress blog.
 This has suited me just fine up till now.
 Its flexible and simple enough for me to chuck up new posts with ease.
 Infact it has served me so well that over the [14 years](/all-archives/) of operation I now have over 520 blog posts.

 The performance of the blog however never was particularly great.
 I tried experimenting with a number of caching plugins over the years but none really helped... but it was just about good enough for what I needed.

 The performace really started to become an issue however when I moved to Australia.
 The issue is that the servers hosting the wordpress blog are all in the UK so the further away you are from there, the slower things got.
-So if you are Perth Australia, it would take 20 seconds for the homepage of mikecann.co.uk to load..
+So if you are Perth Australia, it would take 20 seconds for the homepage of mikecann.blog to load..

 [![](./chrome_2017-10-31_10-26-13.png)](./chrome_2017-10-31_10-26-13.png)